So why should you pay more for a so called 'Smart' or 'Multi Stage' battery charger, rather than just buy a cheaper standard car battery charger?

 After some time the amount of current flowing to keep the battery at the set point is so small that the chargers smart processor circuit says to it's self, "hey, I've been holding this battery at the required voltage until the amps have dropped off to almost nothing, this battery has stopped accepting any real current now, so it must be fully charged!" the charger now convinced that the battery has finished charging and is fully charged, goes into the next stage, the 'Float or maintenance' stage, this is where it backs the current off even further so the battery voltage drops to around 13.5-13.8v, and now holds it there by varying the current again, the lower voltage is below the electrolytes gassing point and can be left on charge like this indefinitely, and if power is being drawn from the battery the charger just ramps up the current out-put to match the draw.

-The feed back I get from my customers that have bought this style of charger has been very positive, with many saying just how great they have found them, and how they are not game to use their old car chargers any more, they just don't trust them with their batteries.
+The feed back I get from my many customers that have bought this style of charger has been very positive, with many saying just how great they have found them, and how they are not game to use their old car chargers any more, they just don't trust them with their batteries.

 once you have used a 'Smart' battery charger a few times, you won't